As we go about our lives in this modern age, we are constantly bombarded with reports of violence and unrest in all parts of the world.

 “The Constitution established: the security of the community, religious freedoms, the role of Medina as a haram or sacred place (barring all violence and weapons), the security of women, stable tribal relations within Medina.” and so much more.

-The Prophet taught his followers to exhaust all avenues to peace before fighting:
+Prophet Muhammad taught his followers to exhaust all avenues to peace before fighting:

 “O people, do not wish to meet the enemy but rather ask Allah for security.
 If you meet your enemy in battle, then be patient and know that Paradise is under the shade of swords.”
 (Sahih Bukhari)